jkeohan/rctr-9-8-20/w02d03/intro-to-state.md

 - never update the state value directly
 - always use the `setState` function to update state
-- since state is never directly edited it must always be overwritten with a new value
+- since state is never directly edited and must always be overwritten with a new value

 :star: - Best Practices